shybovycha/moofoopeg/README.md

 ## Compiling and running

-You will need CMake and a compiler toolkit.
+You will need [CMake](https://cmake.org/), [vcpkg](https://github.com/microsoft/vcpkg) and a compiler toolkit.

 In order to build `moofoopeg` just run:

 ```
-cmake -Bbuild -H. -DCMAKE_CXX_FLAGS="-stdlib=libc++"
+cmake -B build -H .
 cmake --build build
 ```

-Then you will need to copy the media files to the `_build` directory.
-And you are done!

-Run the game with `build/moofoopeg`.
+Run the game with `./build/moofoopeg`.

 ## Playing the game